jbisti/STSA-Workshop-3-Hybrid-Cloud/README.md

 Following the flow from left to right.
 We have an "HTTP In" (Translate Name/Number) node, which we can view as an API endpoint for others to call.
 There are also two Test Inject buttons "(generator)" and "(19645922)" which you can use to easily debug your code.
 These simulate the API being called.
-The basic principle of this API is to allow the user to send an "itemID" and get a "product name" in response. or sent a "product name" and get an "ItemID" in response.
+The basic principle of this API is to allow the user to send an "itemID" and get a "product name" in response.
+Or set a "product name" and get an "ItemID" in response.

 Remember we have to ultimately call an API on zOS that looks like: